 Final Thoughts

 Nothing is quite as frustrating as low volume on your Mac when you’re trying to enjoy music or movies.
-Luckily, there are several fixes that were explored in this article, including the software, preferences, memory, and Bluetooth.
+Luckily, several fixes were explored in this article, including the software, preferences, memory, and Bluetooth.

-If the simple solutions don’t work, it is likely that your volume is low because of a memory problem, a settings or preferences problem, or an application problem.
+If the simple solutions don’t work, your volume is likely low because of a memory problem, a settings or preferences problem, or an application problem.

 However, your low Mac volume could also be caused by malware or system junk.
 You can often turn to third-party tools to help clean up your Mac.